-- Bring ample long handle serving spoons and tongs to minimize possible contamination by bare hand contact with foods.
+- Bring many long handle serving spoons and tongs to minimize possible contamination by bare hand contact with foods.

 - Try to plan the right amount of perishable foods to take.
 That way, you won't have to worry about the storage or safety of leftovers.

 - If you do have leftovers, place leftover perishable food promptly in the cooler.
-Remember the two hour rule!
-It’s one hour, if it is over 90°F outside.
+Remember the 2 hour rule!
+It’s 1 hour, if it is over 90 F outside.

 - Remember garbage bags, twist ties and other clean-up supplies.
 The final tailgating clean-up is an important step before you leave for the game.